-In the morning we like to arrive before the brides hair and makeup preparations have begun.
-At this time we photograph the wedding dress, the shoes and any other details that are special to the bride.
+In the morning we like to arrive before any hair and makeup preparations have begun.
+At this time we photograph the details, including the wedding dress, the shoes and any other details that are special to the couple.
 We search for the most attractive areas to photograph the details and are very mindful not just to choose the easiest area, but the best area.

-After photographing the details we photograph the makeup preparations and all the laughter and fun of the getting ready part of the day.
-Often during this point Tobiah will go to photograph the groom and his ushers getting ready for a short time before the ceremony whilst leaving Laura to capture the ladies preparation.
-Again this really compliments our story telling approach.
+After photographing the details we photograph the preparations and all the laughter and fun of the getting ready part of the day.
+If the couple are getting ready separately, during this point Tobiah will go to photograph separately so that a complete story is told of the day.

-Tobiah will often return to collect Laura, and before leaving for the church or ceremony location we like to get a few quick portraits of the bride looking stunning.
-After this, we often like to leave the bride to have 10-20 minutes with her family before leaving for the church or ceremony venue.
+Tobiah will often return to collect Laura, and before leaving for the church or ceremony location we like to get a few quick portraits of the bride or groom looking stunning.
+After this, we often like to leave the couple to have 10-20 minutes with their friends & family before leaving for the church or ceremony venue.
 This is a such a special, intimate time to be enjoyed with those close to you.

 We like to arrive at the Church/ceremony venue 20 minutes or more before the wedding to capture guests arriving and introduce ourselves to family and the person who will be conducting the wedding ceremony.
 This gives us the opportunity to assure them of our non obtrusive approach during the ceremony.
 At this point it's a great chance to photograph the groom looking excited and/or nervous before the ceremony!

-We capture the brides arrival and then Tobiah photographs the brides entrance as she walks down the aisle from the front of the ceremony location.
+We capture the arrival and then Tobiah photographs the walk down the aisle from the front of the ceremony location.
 Laura captures the entrance from behind.
 The same is true of the wedding ceremony with Tobiah Photographing from the front with Laura often capturing alternative angles and compositions from the rear of the venue.